 About

-Norman S. Kinsella is a registered patent attorney and General Counsel for Applied Optoelectronics, Inc., in Houston.
-Formerly a partner in the Intellectual Property Practice Group of Duane Morris LLP, he has over sixteen years’ law firm and in-house experience in patent, IP, and general commercial and corporate law.
+Norman Stephan Kinsella is a registered patent attorney in Houston.* Formerly a partner in the Intellectual Property Practice Group of Duane Morris LLP and General Counsel for Applied Optoelectronics, Inc. (2000–2012), he has over twenty-nine years’ law firm and in-house experience in patent, IP, and general commercial and corporate law.
 He has extensive patent prosecution experience in computer, electronics, software, optoelectronics, oil & gas, and other technology, for clients such as Intel Corporation, Lucent Technologies, Agere Systems, General Electric, Motorola, Thomson Consumer Electronics, Sarnoff Corporation, Applied Optoelectronics, Inc., Burr-Brown (now Texas Instruments), Schlumberger, Baker Hughes, and UPS.
 A selection of issued and published patents is available here.

 Further Information: